Julibe/Games-Grid-Library/README.md

 This is a growing collection of Grid Images for games on Steam, GOG, etc.

  - The grid is organized in folders according to the game.
- - All images are in JPG or PNG format.
+ - All images are in JPG or PNG format, ICO for icons.
  - The formats are:
 	 - Poster (600 × 900)
 	 - Hero Banner (1920 × 620)
 	 - Banner (1920 × 620)
 	 - Logo (it varies)
-	 - Icon (512 × 512)
+	 - Icon (512 × 512, it varies)
 	 - Wallpaper (1920 × 1080)

 ### Samples